Working with Amazon RDS? See Database Lab tutorial for Amazon RDS.

 Need to start over?
 Here is how to clean up

-If something went south and you need to make another attempt to follow the steps in this tutorial, use the following steps to clean up:
+If something went south and you need to make another attempt at the steps in this tutorial, use the following steps to clean up:

 Step 3.
 Start cloning!